Quaqqer/nekontrol/README.md

   etc. where `<filename>` comes from `nk <filename>.cpp` for instance.

 > **Note**
-> Multiple support files are not supported as of yet
+> Multiple files are not supported as of yet

 ## Requirements

 - The requirements of this program is only having python 3.10 or newer as well pip
+- A half decent terminal, almost anything other than cmd.exe on windows will work

 ## Install or update